Am I ready for an open relationship?

 Ideally, you would be OK with everyone involved being able to speak freely and honestly without fear of ultimatums or the relationship(s) being terminated.
 Having the presence of mind to be able to work through emotional complexity when it arises and not shut down, panic or become volatile to maintain control of yourself, your partner or the relationship is also desirable.

 It’s also helpful to remember that consensual non-monogamy functions on the concept of consent.
 Consent is something that can be granted, altered and also withdrawn.
 This means that should you begin opening up your relationship and find that an original agreement doesn’t fit, you are able to renegotiate, change or withdraw it, as the non-monogamous relationship is a co-created living thing (like monogamous relationships).

 Won’t opening-up destroy our relationship?

 Some folks prefer the security of having a pre-determined set of relationship rules that are reliable and established.
 Folks for whom monogamy is a great value and ‘forsaking all others’ is paramount, would most likely find non-monogamy utterly intolerable.
 When one partner wants to open up and the other does not, all manner of issues can arise and need to be addressed promptly and compassionately to prevent them spiralling out of control.
 It’s important to remember that the person who errs toward monogamy is not clingy nor irrational, in the same way that the one who wants a more open approach is neither selfish nor out-of-control.
 The truth is maintaining long-term relationships requires effort and commitment whether open or closed.
 It’s helpful to remember relationships are a choice and monogamy doesn’t guarantee a successful relationship any more than non-monogamy.

-If you are thinking of opening up your relationship or would like support in managing some of the complexities that can accompany relationships of all kinds, get in touch with me to make an appointment either face-to-face or via Skype.
+If you are thinking of opening up your relationship or would like support in managing some of the complexities that can accompany relationships of all kinds, get in touch with me to make an appointment either in-person or remote.